OKRs vs. KPIs in Performance Management: When to Use Each and Why It Matters

 Key Performance Indicators (KPIs) are the quantitative metrics that define the health of a specific process.
 Think of them as your car's dashboard: they show your speed, fuel level, and oil pressure.
 If a light flashes red, you have a problem that needs immediate attention.

-On the other hand, Objectives and Key Results (OKRs) represent your GPS destination.
+On the other hand, Objectives and Key Results (OKRs) represent your goals.
 They are a goal-setting framework that pairs an ambitious, qualitative goal with specific, measurable outcomes.
 While KPIs track business-as-usual, OKRs drive significant, strategic change.

 Side-by-Side: Performance Framework Head-to-Head